hernan-alperin/curriculum-vita/README.md

 Mathematicians and engineers have developed in a joint research project a solution approach for performing simultaneous structural and design variable optimization in the design of cost-effective complex energyconversionsystems.
 The paper presents a methodology and an application to the design of a combined-cycle power plant that provides fixed amounts of electricity and steam for a paper factory.
 A superstructure that has embedded several potential configurations of such a cogeneration system is used to minimize the total cost of the plant products.
 The design problem is formulated as a nonconvex mixed-integer nonlinear program (MINLP), and solved via a rounding heuristicbased on an automatically generated convex relaxation of the given problem.
 Utilities and the process industry are expected to benefit from such a MINLP optimization technique.

 ## Cursos y Materias
-### Asociados con MIT
+### Asociados con MIT (id 965 990 672)
-Traffic Networks 1.961
+Fall Term 1997 - 1998
 Applied Probability 6.431
 Introduction to Mathematical Programming 6.251
+Traffic Networks 1.961

+Spring Term 1997 - 1998
+Discrete Stochastic Processes 6.262
 Nonlinear Programming 15.084
+Special Seminars in Applied Probability and Stochastic Processes (Asymptotic Methods for Stochastic Processes - Data Mining, Statistics and Optimization) 15.098
+Special Seminar in Operations Research 15.099
+Thesis

+Fall Term Term 1998 - 1999
+Logistical and Transportation Planning Methods 15.073
+Statistical Theory and Methodology 15.076

+Spring Term 1998 - 1999
+Modern Regression and Multivariate Analysis 15.077
+Combinatorial Optimization 15.083

+Summer Term 1999
+Operations Research Pre-Thesis Research OR.THP

+Fall Term 1999 - 2000
+Special Seminar in Operations Research 15.099
+Thesis OR.THG

+Spring Term 1999 - 2000
+Special Seminar in Operations Research 15.099
 Advanced Managerial Communication 15.281
-Advanced Workshop in Writing for Science and Engineering 21F.225
-Combinatorial Optimization 15.083
+Thesis OR.THG

+Summer Term 2000
+Thesis OR.THG

+Fall Term 2000 - 2001
 Computational Design I: Theory and Applications 4.201
-Discrete Stochastic Processes 6.262
-Introduction to Financial Economics
-German II
-Logistical and Transportation Planning Methods 15.073
-Modern Regression and Multivariate Analysis 15.077
+Thesis OR.THG

+Spring Term 2000 - 2001
 Networks for Learning: Regression and Classification 9.520
-Special Seminars in Applied Probability and Stochastic Processes (Asymptotic Methods for Stochastic Processes - Data Mining, Statistics and Optimization) 15.098
-Statistical Theory and Methodology 15.076
+ESL Advanced Workshop in Writing for Science and Engineering 21F.225

 Operations Research Pre-thesis Research OR.THP
 Thesis OR.THG, 15.THG
+24/5/1999 Doctoral General Examination completed
+Graduate Cumulative GPA: 4.9 (on a 5.0 scale)

 ### Asociadas con Licenciado en Ciencias de la Computación, FCEyN, UBA
 Algebra I